*If you are new here, WELCOME! For Little Women, I provide your book club with a brief summary, a recipe, and discussion questions in that order!

 - Currant Jelly (Chapter 28) and crackers/cookies

-And, if you still can’t find something on this list, check out this Little Women themed cookbook that’s sure to have an great option (or better yet, buy a copy for your amazing book club host to say thank you)!
+And, if you still can’t find something on this list, check out this Little Women themed cookbook that’s sure to have a great option (or better yet, buy a copy for your amazing book club host to say thank you)!

 These apple turnovers turned out delicious and f-f-f-laaaky.
 Using puff pastry really made these turnovers light as air and incredibly flaky.
 The granny smiths also gave the turnovers a slight tartness which balanced out the brown sugar and spices well.
-So, if your book club is looking for food suggestions for Little Women, here is a great recipe!
+So, if your book club is looking for food ideas for Little Women, here is a great recipe!

 - 2 tbsp butter